fs-webdev/fs-dialog/README.md

 >
 > Dialog boxes are classified as "modal" or "modeless", depending on whether they block interaction with the software that initiated the dialog."

-For accessibility, dialogs always have a close button in to top right corner.
+For accessibility, dialogs always have a close button in to top right corner, unless explicitly disabled.

 The content of a dialog (the element with the class `.fs-dialog--body`) will scroll if it's taller than the dialog or the dialog is taller than the page.
 The `<header>` or `<footer>` of a dialog will always be visible and won't scroll with the content.